guapguap/Roblox-Tools/README.md

 ## Features
 - **Cookie Grabber**: Retrieves and decrypts Roblox cookies from the local system and sends them to a Discord webhook.
 - **Cookie Checker**: Validates a provided Roblox cookie and retrieves detailed account information (e.g., Robux, premium status, badges) via Roblox APIs, sending results to a Discord webhook.
-- **Menu Interface**: Provides a user-friendly CLI menu to run the grabber or checker and guides users through setting cookies using the Cookie-Editor browser extension.
+- **Menu Interface**: Provides a user-friendly CLI menu to run the builder or checker and guides users through setting cookies using the Cookie-Editor browser extension.
+- **Grabber builder**: It allows you to open a simple interface with file configuration options for the grabber.

 ## Prerequisites
 - **Python 3.8+** installed on a Windows system (due to `pywin32` dependency for cookie decryption).